MeetMangrove/playbook/what_is_mangrove.md

 Mangrove is an ecosystem of freelancers sharing the same ideal of professional fulfillment.
 It experiments a new way of working following this ideal, and brings into its wake all those who are sensitive to it.

-It is not owned by anyone and has no leaders.
-It is close to what is sometimes described as a Teal Organization.

-Mangrove friends are people revolving around Mangrove.
-They share the mindset, the vision and are interested in being part of the ecosystem.

-### Mangrove's ideal
+### Mangrove's purpose and ideal

+The purpose of Mangrove as an organization is the professional fulfillment of its members.

-Mangrove's ideal of professional fulfillment consists of benevolence, confidence, sense of collectiveness, freedom, will to grow (including : humility), diverse individualities.
+Mangrove's ideal of professional fulfillment consists of working in a climate of benevolence, confidence, sense of collectiveness, freedom, will to grow (including : humility), diverse individualities.
 And :
     Openness / Curiosity
     Thoughtful / Insightful / Ability to identify the social norm Franchise / Clarity / Relational maturity